 - 4.1.
 The Secretary of State's direction requires that details of the actual and proposed application of capital receipts are published within this strategy, including updates from the previous financial year to the Strategy. - 4.2.
 The latest forecast expenditure to date to be funded through flexible capital receipts is set out in Table 1.

-Table 1: Transformation Projects 2021-22 - 2022-23 to be funded by the Flexible Use of Capital Receipts
+Table 1: Transformation Projects 2023-24 funded via Flexible Use of Capital Receipts